Stillness on the move

 In this spot, alongside the 165-million-year-old limestone and the one-thousand-year-old chisel marks of human labour, the sound of resilience is vivid.
 At just over 20 meters above sea level, the beginnings and endings of our story are rich and loud: the future uncomfortably close.

-This dazzling building, an astonishment of human and non-human ideas and processes seems a likely survivor of the next 'imminent' sea and river waters rising.
-Involuntarily, I wonder how to prepare for the notknown and the accidental futures that go on far beyond a human lifetime.
+This dazzling building, an astonishment of human and non-human processes, seems a likely survivor of the next 'imminent' sea and river waters rising.

 I wonder too - what lies behind our seemingly insatiable spectatorial drive to be transported beyond the ‘here and now’?
 My unplanned thoughts, an unconscious beat at the edge of language.